oviniciusfeitosa/study-webpack2/README.md

 # study_webpack
-WebPack repository only study proposes
+WebPack repository created only for study proposes